jaburns/madjam-unity/README.md

 ## Environmental Hazards (WIP/need to flush out more)
 * Spikes (walls, roof, floor)
+* Pits (drop to your doom)
 * Brambles (Like spikes, but only a certain type of animal can pass through)
-* Pits (drop to your doom)
+* Boulders/hard bricks (can only be smashed through)
+* Slippery walls (spider cant cling)

 ## Mobile Considerations
 * Tap the animal to swap instead of having a dedicated button for swapping